devloic/flutter2extension/README.md

-set "target" to specify where the app will show up , ex : ["content_scripts","popup"] if you want it to be injected in pages via content scripts and show as a popup when you click on the extension's icon set "presentation" ( only needed for  "content_scripts") : app will show in a "sidebar" or a "winbox" draggable window set "id" to a unique id ( mandatory) set "name" : label of your app that will appear in tabs, winbox title...
+set "target" to specify where the app will show up , ex : ["content_scripts","popup"] if you want it to be injected in pages via content scripts and show as a popup when you click on the extension's icon set "presentation" ( only needed for  "content_scripts") : app will show in a "sidebar" or a "winbox" draggable window set "id" to a unique id ( mandatory, could be the name of your repo) set "name" : label of your app that will appear in tabs, winbox title...

 if your Flutter app was not made for the web you can still try to add web support: flutter create --platforms web .  ( inside your flutter project)